sunpy/sunpy.org/project/affiliated.rst

 Affiliated Package Review
 =========================

-Affiliated packages are reviewed before they are accepted for listing on this page.
+Affiliated packages are reviewed by a reviewer independent of your package, before they are accepted for listing on this page.

 Review Criteria
 ---------------